alirazajiwani/Rain-Detector-and-Classification-System/README.md

 # Rain Detection and Classification System

 This project presents a rain detection and classification system implemented using the ATmega328P microcontroller.
-It utilizes an HW-83 analog rain sensor, an LCD for real-time display, a PWM-controlled LED for visual intensity feedback, and an external EEPROM for data persistence.
+It utilizes an HW-83 analog rain sensor, an LCD for real-time display, a PWM-controlled LED for visual intensity feedback, and an external EEPROM for data persistence all controlled using AVR assembly language.

 ## Features